-On April 11, 2014, we entered into an employment agreement with Dr. Yuval Cohen, which is effective for a period of two years.
-Dr. Cohen's employment agreement provides for him to serve as Chief Executive Officer and provides for an annual base salary of \$240,000 and a signing bonus of \$45,000.
-In addition, Dr. Cohen is eligible to receive an annual bonus, which is targeted at up to 33% of his base salary but which may be adjusted by our Board based on his individual performance and our performance as a whole.
-On April 11, 2014, Dr. Cohen received a grant of options covering 312,728 shares of common stock at an exercise price of \$1.00 per share.
-These options vest 25% on the one year anniversary of the grant date and the remainder in equal monthly installments over three years, with full acceleration of vesting on a change in control (as defined in our 2014 Equity Compensation Plan).
-Pursuant to the terms of the employment agreement, Dr. Cohen is eligible to receive, from time to time, equity awards under our existing equity incentive plan, or any other equity incentive plan we may adopt in the future, and the terms and conditions of such awards, if any, will be determined by our Board or Compensation Committee, in their discretion.
+On April 11, 2018, the Company entered an amended and restated employment agreement with Dr. Cohen (the "2018 Cohen Agreement"), which is effective for a period of two years.
+The 2018 Cohen Agreement provides for Dr. Cohen to serve as Chief Executive Officer and provides for an annual base salary of \$540,000, which was increased to \$559,000 effective January 1, 2019.
+In addition, Dr. Cohen is eligible to receive an annual bonus, which is targeted at up to 55% of his base salary but which may be adjusted by the Company's Board of Directors (the "Board") based on his individual performance and the Company's performance as a whole.
+Effective January 1, 2019, Dr. Cohen's bonus target was increased to 60% of his base salary.
+Pursuant to the terms of the 2018 Cohen Agreement, Dr. Cohen is eligible to receive, from time to time, equity awards under the Company's existing equity incentive plan, or any other equity incentive plan the Company may adopt in the future, and the terms and conditions of such awards, if any, will be determined by the Board or the Compensation Committee of the Board (the "Compensation Committee"), in their discretion.
 Dr. Cohen is subject to non-compete and non-solicitation provisions, which apply during the term of his employment and for a period of twelve months following termination of his employment.
-In addition, the employment agreement contains customary confidentiality and assignment of inventions provisions.
-If we terminate Dr. Cohen's employment without cause or he terminates his employment for good reason during the term of his employment agreement, we are required to pay him as severance twelve months of his base salary plus reimbursement of the cost of COBRA coverage (or the cost of other comparable coverage if COBRA reimbursement would incur tax penalties or violate the law) for twelve months, and he may be paid a pro-rated bonus, each subject to his timely execution of a general release and continuing compliance with covenants.
-Dr. Cohen's severance payments and other applicable payments and benefits will be subject to reduction to the extent doing so would put him in a better after-tax position after taking into account any excise tax he may incur under Internal Revenue Code Section 4999 in connection with any change in control of us or his subsequent termination of employment.
+In addition, the 2018 Cohen Agreement contains customary confidentiality and assignment of inventions provisions.
+If the Company terminates Dr. Cohen's employment without cause or he terminates his employment for good reason during the term of his employment agreement, other than during the Change in Control Period (as defined below), the Company is required to pay him as severance twelve months of his base salary plus reimbursement of the cost of COBRA coverage (or the cost of other comparable coverage if COBRA reimbursement would incur tax penalties or violate the law) for twelve months, and he may be paid a pro-rated bonus, each subject to his timely execution of a general release and continuing compliance with covenants.
+If the Company terminates Dr. Cohen's employment without cause or he terminates his employment for good reason during the term of the employment agreement, and within the three months immediately prior to a change in control or the twelve months immediately following a change in control (the "Change in Control Period"), the Company is required to pay him as severance twenty-four (24) months of his base salary plus reimbursement of the cost of COBRA coverage (or the cost of other comparable coverage if COBRA reimbursement would incur tax penalties or violate the law) for twenty-four (24) months, accelerated vesting of all of his outstanding options, restricted stock and other equity incentive awards and his current year bonus at two (2) times target levels, each subject to his timely execution of a general release and continuing compliance with covenants.
+Dr. Cohen's severance payments and other applicable payments and benefits will be subject to reduction to the extent doing so would put him in a better after-tax position after taking into account any excise tax he may incur under Internal Revenue Code Section 4999 in connection with any change in control of the Company or his subsequent termination of employment.
+The term of the 2018 Cohen Agreement expires on April 11, 2020.